Bulb Plant

 Fertilizer

 Apply diluted liquid fertilizer once or twice a month during the growing season.
-Over-fertilizing can weaken the bulbs, so caution is advised.
+Over-fertilization may weaken the bulbs, so caution is necessary.

 Planting

-Plant bulbs in the fall at a depth 2–3 times the height of the bulb, spaced 10–15 cm apart.
+Plant bulbs in autumn, at a depth of 2–3 times their height and spaced 10–15 cm apart.

 Conclusion

-Fritillaria meleagris, with its distinctive patterns and delicate appearance, brings unique charm to any garden.
-Understanding its cultural and historical background deepens the appreciation of this beautiful plant.
+Fritillaria meleagris, with its distinctive patterned petals and delicate appearance, adds individuality and charm to any garden.

 記事URLをコピーしました